siddharth-pro/gitSiddharth.github.io/_posts/2018-10-06-uart-achieving-timing-closure.markdown

 date: "2018-10-06"
 ---

-Although my [UART project](https://siddharth.pro/serialfpga.html) worked fine when implemented on FPGA there are some critical warnings related to timing which shows up during the compilation.
+Although my [UART project](https://siddharth.pro/serialfpga.html) worked fine when implemented on FPGA, there are some critical warnings related to timing which shows up during the compilation.

 ![Step 1](/assets/images/UART_timing/Step1.png)